jvillenap/CMS-Secured-by-Blockchain/5-webbApp/README.md

 ![](./images/oci-vbs-12.png)

 Populate the Workspace creation wizzard page by providing:
 	- The zip file of the precreated VBCS Application
 	- A name for the workspace
 	- Select an environment to be use to test the application
 	- Create a new empty Git repository giving a name to it and a default branch name

+Once provided all the details, push the *** Import *** button.

 ![](./images/oci-vbs-13.png)

-> Note: if the trainer asign you the numbre 01 or user01, your workspace will be something like **workspace-user01**.

 All trainees will use their own git repository tied to their own workspace.